October 16th, 2009 Sue, tried to sell me a deaf puppy. A red merle border collie.

 The puppy had a rash and some missing hair on its belly, the back and rest of the body looked ok, well except for the dandruff.
 Sue said it was from the wood chips, and maybe the puppy was allergic to it or possibility the food.
 She said that red puppies had sensitive skin and allergies.
 I did not appreciate being yelled at and the swearing was not needed that followed.

 Needless to say I walked away without a puppy and will stop right there with what happened.
 She would not return the buyers phone calls to talk about the deposit or the possibility of getting a different puppy.
 If I had seen this site earlier I would have commented a long time ago.
 The attached photo is the puppy frozen on the ground and not moving no matter what sound or movement was done around the puppy.

 My husband and myself both tried to get the puppy to respond to something.

 An older female dog was brought out and the puppy did not move, it was suppose to be the mother of the puppy, but the puppy still did not move.
 So not sure about that dog being the mother, and that dog was also nervous about the whole thing and shaking while outside seemed very skittish being on a leash and outside.

 This reviewer shared experience about bad quality and wants this business to read this review and look into the issue (if any).
 The author is overall dissatisfied with Shoreland Kennel.
 The most disappointing about shoreland kennel border collie dog from Shoreland Kennel was customer service Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Shoreland Kennel.

-Check out the best and the worst companies in Animals category for more informed decision or compare Shoreland Kennel to other companies on our site.
+Check out the best and the worst companies in Breeders category for more informed decision or compare Shoreland Kennel to other companies on our site.